brson/wasm-opt-rs/notes.md

 On top of the `cxx` API we would layer an idiomatic Rust API, though we did not know at the outside the form it would take.

+Both the lib and bin would live in the same `wasm-opt` crate, a decision with tradeoffs.